 Women’s reproductive systems are very different to men’s.
 For starters, women’s eggs live deep inside the body and thus are somewhat protected from outside forces like radiation.
 A man’s sperm is much more vulnerable because it resides in the testicles outside the body.

 But on the other hand, women are born with all their eggs and can’t create more.
 So if the eggs do get damaged, it’s permanent.

 So what does that mean for women who carry their phones in their pockets?

 Well, the damage they experience may be less direct than with men — but studies suggest the damage does still exist.

 Consider this study which found that people living close to cell phone base stations had “significantly higher” concentrations of alpha-amylase (a marker of stress) in their bodies.
 At the same time, higher levels of stress, as measured by alpha-amylase, have been linked to an increased risk of infertility in women.

 So if we put two and two together, increased exposure to cell phone radiation leads to higher stress, which compromises a woman’s fertility — even though her eggs are better protected by the body.

-Other studies have also linked female fertility issues to EMF exposure – especially with regards to ovarian health.
+Other studies, including animal studies, have also linked female fertility issues to EMF exposure – especially with regards to ovarian health.